Weighted Reed-Solomon convolutional codes: Preliminaries

-We define the \textbf{degree} $\delta$ of $\C$ as the highest degree of the $k\times k$ minors of one -- and hence any -- generator matrix of $\C$.
+If $G(z)$ is \textbf{basic}, \ie it has a right polynomial inverse, there exists also a \textbf{parity-check matrix} $H(z)\in\F_q[z]^{(n-k)\times n}$, such that We define the \textbf{degree} $\delta$ of $\C$ as the highest degree of the $k\times k$ minors of one -- and hence any -- generator matrix of $\C$.
 We say that $G(z)$ is \textbf{reduced} if the sum of its row degrees is equal to $\delta$, where the $i$-th row degree denotes the highest degree of the polynomials forming the $i$-th row of $G(z)$.
 When its degree $\delta$ is known, we write that $\C$ is an $(n,k, \delta)_q$ convolutional code.

 Due to the natural isomorphism between $\Fq[z]^{k\times n}$ and $\Fq^{k\times n}[z]$, the encoding map of a convolutional code $\C$ can be expressed via the multiplication by the polynomial $G(z):=\sum_{i=0}^m G_iz^i$, where $G_i\in\Fq^{k\times n}$ for each $i\in\{1,\dots,m\}$, and $G_m\ne 0$.
 If $G(z)$ is reduced, then the (polynomial) degree $m$ of $G(z)$ is invariant, and it is called \textbf{memory} of the code $\C$.